dchanm/fxbleed/README.md

 The addon ignores all requests made in Private Browsing windows.
 Note that as a result, you will not receive notifications if you visit vulnerable sites in a private browsing window.

+### What is "automatically clear cookies"?

+A vulnerable site can leak the contents of memory to attackers, including credentials (username, password) during login as well as the session cookies of a logged-in user, which can be used to impersonate them.
+If you are concerned about this information being leaked, checking this box will automatically clear cookies on requests made to secure sites.
+Note that this will automatically cause you to be "logged out" of such sites, and you will need to login again.
+You should check the panel before doing so to make sure that the site is not vulnerable to Heartbleed.
+This, by the way, is a great opportunity to reset your password if you haven't already!

+This feature is off by default because it interferes with normal browsing.
+Rather than block all secure requests until we can determine their vulnerability status, we clear cookies on all secure requests and let the user choose what to do next based on the panel once it updates.